Five Ws and One H: What, Where, When, Who, Why, and How

 3:45 – 5:15 pm: Students participate in one or more activities of their choice.
 Beginning in August 2017, each day of the week will offer a different activity or program; details will be shared as the new school year approaches.
 Basic arts and crafts supplies are always available, and as long as the weather permits, outdoor free play is always offered.
 If the weather is nice, all students may be asked to play outside for at least part of the afternoon.
 Conversely, if it is especially cold or raining, all students may be asked to play indoors for at least part of the afternoon.

 5:15 – 5:30 pm: Students on the lower playground are asked to retrieve outdoor items and are escorted indoors to join the other students, unless pickup is designated as being outdoors that day (look for a sign on the front door of the main building).
 Indoors, students work together to clean up their activities.

 5:30 pm: Students who have yet to be picked up will be escorted to the main office.
 A late pickup fee of $1/minute will be charged.
 You will be asked to sign-out all students.
 Identification will be required for all pick-ups.
 Please make sure that anyone picking up your student is also listed in your Enrollment Agreement.

 Rules and Expectations

 In general, the same rules and expectations for students while they are in school are in effect while they are in AfterCare.
-A few modifications to these rules and expectations were implemented last semester (by design the program differs quite a bit from school) and others may be implemented in the future, but the starting point for all discussion of rules and expectations begins with the following premise: “How it goes in school is how it goes in AfterCare.”
+While small exceptions may be made, generally all discussion of rules and expectations begins with the following premise: “How it goes in school is how it goes in AfterCare.”